Oxford Industries (OXM)

 EPS and free cash flow tell us whether a company was profitable while growing its revenue.
 But was it capital-efficient?
 Enter ROIC, a metric showing how much operating profit a company generates relative to the money it has raised (debt and equity).

 We like to invest in businesses with high returns, but the trend in a company’s ROIC is what often surprises the market and moves the stock price.
-On average, Oxford Industries’s ROIC increased by 1.1 percentage points annually over the last few years.
-This is a good sign, and we hope the company can continue improving.
+Unfortunately, Oxford Industries’s ROIC has decreased significantly over the last few years.
+Paired with its already low returns, these declines suggest its profitable growth opportunities are few and far between.

 10. Balance Sheet Assessment

-11. Key Takeaways from Oxford Industries’s Q4 Results
+11. Key Takeaways from Oxford Industries’s Q3 Results

 12. Is Now The Time To Buy Oxford Industries?

 Oxford Industries falls short of our quality standards.
-To kick things off, its revenue growth was weak over the last five years, and analysts expect its demand to deteriorate over the next 12 months.
-On top of that, Oxford Industries’s same-store sales performance has disappointed, and its projected EPS for the next year is lacking.
+First off, its revenue growth was weak over the last five years, and analysts expect its demand to deteriorate over the next 12 months.
+And while its solid EPS growth over the last five years shows its profits are trickling down to shareholders, the downside is its same-store sales performance has disappointed.
+On top of that, its projected EPS for the next year is lacking.

-Oxford Industries’s P/E ratio based on the next 12 months is 8.4x.
-While this valuation is optically cheap, the potential downside is huge given its shaky fundamentals.
-There are superior stocks to buy right now.
+Oxford Industries’s P/E ratio based on the next 12 months is 13x.
+This multiple tells us a lot of good news is priced in - we think there are better stocks to buy right now.